webix-hub/gitbook-webix-jet/details/views.md

     - the view UI
     - the URL

-- $destroy
+- destroy

-**$destroy** is called only once for each instance when the view is destroyed.
-The view is destroyed when the corresponding URL element is no longer present in the URL. **$destroy** also can be used to destroy temporary objects like popups and other child components to prevent memory leaks.
+**destroy** is called only once for each instance when the view is destroyed.
+The view is destroyed when the corresponding URL element is no longer present in the URL. **destroy** also can be used to destroy temporary objects like popups and other child components to prevent memory leaks.

 ~~~js
 class ToolbarView extends JetView{